Artist in Res (Temp)

 Hight serves as the chairman of the Oklahoma Watch board and is the 2019 president of FOI Oklahoma.
-He also served on the Friends of the Oklahoma Center for the Book and the Ball State University Dean’s Advisory Board.
-He most recently served on the Associated Press Media Editors board, based in New York, the Mayborn Literary Nonfiction Conference Advisory Board, the University of Central Oklahoma Foundation and others.
+He also serves on the Mayborn Literary Nonfiction Conference Advisory Board.
+He most recently served on the Associated Press Media Editors board, based in New York, the Friends of the Oklahoma Center for the Book, the Ball State University Dean’s Advisory Board, the University of Central Oklahoma Foundation and others.

 He was involved in the efforts that won The Oklahoman the 2009 APME Innovator of the Year Award; The Oklahoman also was a finalist for the 2012 award.
 He also led information efforts that include the "know it" online communities and "Your Right to Know" projects, which won the national Society of Professional Journalists' "Public Service in Online Journalism" awards as well as regional, state and national First Amendment awards.
 After he became editor, The Gazette won at least 10 national awards since he became editor, including the national Gannett Foundation Award for Digital Innovation in Watchdog Journalism.

-Hight served for two terms as president of the Dart Center for Journalism & Trauma, an international organization based at Columbia University with offices in London and Melbourne.
+Hight is considered a co-founder of the Dart Center for Journalism & Trauma, an international organization based at Columbia University with offices in London and Melbourne, and served for two terms as president of its founding executive committee.
 He authored and co-authored print and online booklets and columns that are still used by the Dart Center, including "Tragedies & Journalists: A Guide for More Effective Coverage" that has been translated into four different languages.
 He also cofounded the People and the Media Program at the University of Central Oklahoma, where he was named as a “distinguished former student,” and the “Joe Hight Scholarship” in ethics is awarded in his honor.
 He also is a past chairman of the Mid-America Press Institute.

 He taught and lectured at several universities and media organizations in the United States, Australia, London and Ireland, been a visiting faculty member at the Poynter Institute, a panelist at the Aspen Institute and spoke at several conventions and workshops, including four straight National Writers Workshops.
 He wrote a chapter on the “ME BRAND” for the recently published book “From Twitter to Tahrir Square” and also several articles on writing, editing, interviewing, victims’ coverage and other subjects in the latest edition of "Reporting for the Media," a textbook that's used at many universities.
 He also has been featured in books, including as a featured character in Mark Masse's latest book "Trauma Journalism: On Deadline in Harm's Way."